-Pennsylvania Commercial Vegetable Production Guide (AGRS-28).
-Penn State College of Agricultural Sciences, 2000.
+Pennsylvania Commercial Vegetable Production Guide.
+Penn State College of Agricultural Sciences, 2013.

-Prepared by Michael D. Orzolek, professor of horticulture; George L. Greaser, senior research associate in agricultural economics; and Jayson K. Harper, associate professor of agricultural economics.
+Prepared by Michael D. Orzolek, professor of horticulture; Lynn F. Kime, senior extension associate in agricultural economics; and Jayson K. Harper, associate professor of agricultural economics.

 To view a PDF version of this publication, click on the PDF icon at the top right of this page.